SnowCastle of Kemi

 The SnowCastle of Kemi (Kemin lumilinna) is the biggest snow fort in the world.
 It is rebuilt every winter with a different architecture in Kemi, Finland.
-In 1996 the first snow castle drew 300,000 visitors.
-For several years the snowcastle was located in the Kemi city harbor. in 2017 the location was moved into a nearby park.
-Current address is Mansikkanokankatu 15.
+In 1996, the first snow castle drew 300,000 visitors.
+For several years the snowcastle was located in the Kemi city harbor.
+In 2017 the location was moved into a nearby park.
+Its current address is Mansikkanokankatu 15.